‘Rossall Point NCI’ is is now ‘NCI Fleetwood’

 Before committing to joining, you will be invited to the tower for

 Who Are We?
 The National Coastwatch Institution (NCI) is an entirely voluntary organisation keeping a visual watch along UK shores.
 Each station assists in the Safety of Life at Sea (SOLAS) and the safety of people using the beach and foreshore around the UK coastline.

 NCI was established in 1994, following the closure of around 300 small Coast Guard stations, as a consequence of government spending cuts.
-Currently 52 NCI stations are operational manned by over 2000 volunteers, keeping watch around the UK Coast from Rossall Point in the North West, through Wales, to Mablethorpe, Lincolnshire on the East coast.
+Currently 52 NCI stations are operational manned by over 2000 volunteers, keeping watch around the UK Coast from Fleetwood in the North West, through Wales, to Mablethorpe, Lincolnshire on the East coast.
 While technology and sophisticated systems are aids to improved safety, a computer cannot spot a distress flare, an overturned boat, or a yachtsman or fisherman in trouble, people cut off by rising tides and everyone’s nightmare, the adventurous child drifting out to sea in a rubber ring.
 All vulnerable activities like canoeing, diving, wind-surfing, are made safer by visual surveillance.

 NCI Watchkeepers provide the eyes and ears along the coast, monitoring radio channels to provide a listening watch during poor visibility.
 Volunteers are welcome from all backgrounds and training includes visual lookout, spotting, plotting and reporting and how to respond in emergency situations.
 The use of charts, radios and electronic aids such as radar, Automatic Identification System (AIS) are all taught to supplement the visual lookout.